 On what legal ground(s) do we process your personal data

 We process your personal data (i.e. email address) because it is necessary to send the newsletter, and because you have given consent for us to process this data by means of subscribing.

 How long do we keep your personal data?

-Your personal data is only kept until the end of the project (February 2020) or even earlier if you choose to subscribe.
+Your personal data is only kept until the end of the project (April 2020) or even earlier if you choose to unsubscribe.
 This can be done via a clearly desplayed unsubscribtion link at the bottom of each newsletter.

 How do we protect and safeguard your personal data?